huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_l7policy.md

     If omitted, the provider-level region will be used.
     Changing this creates a new L7 Policy.

-* `tenant_id` - (Optional, String, ForceNew) Required for admins.
-The UUID of the tenant who owns the L7 Policy.
-Only administrative users can specify a tenant UUID other than their own.
-Changing this creates a new L7 Policy.

 * `name` - (Optional, String) Human-readable name for the L7 Policy.
 Does not have to be unique.